 Not to be outdone, the Seventh Circuit issued a similar decision on compassionate release in United States v.
 Gunn the very same afternoon.
 United States v.
 Gunn, No. 20-1959, 2020 WL 6813995 (7th Cir.
 Nov.
 20, 2020).
 The long-tenured and thorough Judge Easterbrook authored the Gunn decision.

 According to Judge Easterbrook, the Sentencing Commission has not yet issued an “applicable” policy statement to defendant requests for compassionate release.
 As Easterbrook said, “[a]ny decision is “consistent with” a nonexistent policy statement.”

-In the Seventh Circuit today, district courts are free to operate under the statutory criteria of “extraordinary and compelling reasons” when deciding sentence reduction motions without regard for the policy statement.
-And any decision by the district courts to grant compassionate release for reasons they see fit will be subject only to “deferential appellate review” for an abuse of discretion.
+In the Seventh Circuit, district courts are free to operate under the statutory criteria of “extraordinary and compelling reasons” when deciding sentence reduction motions.
+This can be done without regard for the policy statement.
+Any decision by the district courts to grant compassionate release will be subject only to “deferential appellate review” for an abuse of discretion.
 Gunn, No. 20-1959, 2020 WL 6813995, at *2 (7th Cir.
 Nov.
 20, 2020).